 9.3.8.3 SFTD Measurement reporting delay

-The SFTD measurement reporting delay is defined as the time between a command that will trigger an SFTD measurement report and the point when the UE starts to transmit the measurement report over the air interface, excluding the RRC procedure delay defined in TS 38.331 [2].
+The SFTD measurement reporting delay is defined as the time between a command that will trigger an SFTD measurement report and the point when the UE starts to transmit the measurement report over the air interface.
 This requirement assumes that the measurement report is not delayed by other RRC signalling on the DCCH.
 This measurement reporting delay excludes a delay uncertainty of 2 × TTIDCCH resulting when inserting the measurement report to the TTI of the uplink DCCH.
 This measurement reporting delay excludes any delay caused by lack of UL resources for UE to send the measurement report.

-The SFTD measurement reporting delay shall be less than Tmeasure_SFTD1 defined in clause 9.3.8.2.
+The SFTD measurement reporting delay shall be less than Tmeasure_SFTD1 defined in clause 9.3.8.2 plus the RRC procedure delay defined in TS 38.331 [2].

 End of Change 9